1944 Romanian coup d'état: Aftermath

 Hungarian-American historian John Lukacs praised the coup, writing: "In August 1944, the Rumanians executed the most successful coup d'etat during World War II.
-With an entire German Army in their midst, they turned around within twenty-four hours and proclaimed their alliance with the Soviet Union, Britain and the United States.
-(Again the comparison with Italy is instructive: compared to this acrobatic feat, the descendants of Machiavelli were mere bunglers.)".
+With an entire German Army in their midst, they turned around within twenty-four hours and proclaimed their alliance with the Soviet Union, Britain and the United States."
+Comparing the coup to the Italian Civil War, Lukacs wrote, "Again the comparison with Italy is instructive: compared to this acrobatic feat, the descendants of Machiavelli were mere bunglers."

 Due to Romania's successful defection, most of the country's economy had survived virtually intact.
-The ensuing reconstruction of the oil industry showed that Romania had less power of dissension under Stalin than under Hitler.
-Indeed, "occupation" much more accurately described the Soviet rather than the German presence in Romania.
+The ensuing reconstruction of the oil industry showed that Romania had less power of refusal under Stalin than under Hitler.
 Unlike Italy's earlier capitulation, Romania's initiative began to unravel the Axis.
 Within one month, Bulgaria and Finland also changed sides, the Slovak National Uprising began, and a failed coup was attempted in Croatia on 18 September.
 Economically, Albert Speer regarded Romania's defection as decisive, because it not only deprived the Axis of Romanian oil but also definitively cut off access to vital supplies of Turkish chromium.
 The loss of Romania's oil resulted in Hitler's first admission that the war was lost.
 All of these were accomplished with minimal damage to Romanian infrastructure, as the country's core never became a battlefield.
 The coup also marked the last instance when Romania's actions significantly influenced the wider course of the war.